 The coefficient on capital city population percentage is always negative, which is what my conjecture would predict.
 A state with an additional 10 percentage points of its population in the capital city will be ranked about 2.5 places higher than a state with a smaller percentage of its population in the capital.
 The coefficient is not significant for any regression at the traditional 5% level.

 However, I think traditional notions of significance might not be appropriate here.
 A sample size of 50 is not ideal for any regression, and the small number of observations certainly increases the standard errors.
 The “sample,” however, is the entire population of the 50 states.
 One could argue that the standard errors do not really matter in this case.
 Repeated draws of 50 states will produce the exact same result each time.
-I certainly have uncertainty in the rankings from US News, and I would not be surprised if a new ranking the states had them in different positions.
+I certainly have uncertainty in the rankings from US News, and I would not be surprised if a new ranking of the states had them in different positions.
 That kind of repetition is not really what the central limit theory is about though, so I’m not convinced that the lack of significance is itself significant.

 States with capital cities that have a large percentage of their total population do have higher-ranked governments than states with smaller percentages.
 My results are consistent with Campante and Do’s study, in particular the state integrity ranking has the largest and most significant coefficient of all the subscores.
 I do not really know how one could fix this problem.
 Certainly, state capitals can be moved (Iowa’s capital used to be Iowa City before the capital building was accidentally burned down), but I expect multi-year incumbent politicians (e.g. most politicians) and residents of the current capital city would be extremely resistant to moving the statehouse.
 One could try to improve commuting times to the capital city, or something along those lines, but those policies probably aren’t significant enough to address the crux of the issue.
 Unfortunately, this problem might be one that individual states are stuck with unless they want to take the drastic step of relocating their capital.